tivereidoro/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Issue Summary

 **Duration:**
-On July 1, 2023, at 08:00 WAT, requests to the WordPress website resulted in 500 error responses, lasting for about 1 hour.
+On July 1, 2023, at 08:05 WAT, requests to the WordPress website resulted in 500 error responses, lasting for about 1 hour.
 At its peak, the issue affected 100% of website traffic.
 The root cause was a misconfiguration in the Apache server settings, leading to conflicts in handling PHP requests within the WordPress environment.

 ## Timeline

 - **Detection Time:**
-  - The issue was first detected on July 1, 2023, 08:15 UTC, when an elevated number of 500 errors appeared in server logs and user reports.
+  - The issue was first detected on July 1, 2023, 08:05 WAT, when an elevated number of 500 errors appeared in server logs and user reports.

 - **Detection Method:**
   - Monitoring alerts were triggered by a surge in HTTP 500 responses, prompting an investigation into the Apache server logs.